SSL and Chef

 release.trusted_certs

-directory: Any certificates placed in the
+directory: Any certificates placed in thetrusted_certs

 directory (/etc/chef/trusted_certs